 Ladybug ‘Duchess of Seven Rosettes’ is of similar design and likewise was only made for the same two years.
 Issued at $65 in 1975, her price rose to $90 at her 1977 retirement.
 She is 2” high, 5” long, and 4” wide.

 Pip, the Elfin Player is 8” high.
-Released in 1979 and completed in 1982, he was an edition of 1000 at $450.
-His closing price was $665.
+Released in 1979 and closed in 1982, he was originally an edition of 1000 at $450.
+His closing price, undoubtedly at a smaller quantity, was $665.
 Despite his name, Pip is technically not an elf: he is a faun.
 Fauns were originally called “panes” because they were thought to be sons of the god Pan.
 But it is true that, like elves, fauns were regarded as forest spirits or sprites.
 Pip was sculpted by Lynn Klockner Brown, with her young son as the model.

 Two fairies were introduced during 1981.
-Ariel was an open edition and is 4.5” high; his retirement year and final price are unknown.
+Ariel was a $385 open edition and is 4.5” high; retirement took place before 1988.
 He is clearly a continuation of the same design aesthetic as Marigold and Tiffin.
 There is no connection between this Ariel and the fairy/elf of the same name in Shakespeare’s The Tempest, who would never have been caught dead (or otherwise) riding on a grasshopper.
 In a leap of illogic that entirely defies explanation, a major online auction house sold one of these as supposedly being named “Calypso”!

 Melody was also introduced in 1981.
-She had a declared edition of 1000 although I do not know if that number was ultimately reduced.
-Her issue price was $725.
+She had a declared edition of 1000 which was probably later reduced.
+Her issue price was $725 but by 1988 her edition had been closed.
 This sculpture is 6” high.
-In their catalog issued the same year, Melody was described as being “Pip’s companion, who inclines her head to better hear the merry notes of his flute” and she too was designed by Lynn Klockner Brown.
+In the 1982 Cybis catalog Melody is described as being “Pip’s companion, who inclines her head to better hear the merry notes of his flute.”
+She too was designed by Lynn Klockner Brown.

 This is an artist’s proof of Theron, in slightly deeper colors.
 The color of the velvet atop the bases in the production version varied between green and golden brown.

 Doré is 8” high and was a declared edition of 1000.
 Conflicting sources give her introduction year as 1985 or 1986.
-In 1988 she retailed for $875.
+In 1988 she retailed for $875 and then for $1125 throughout the 1990s.
 This sculpture by Lynn Brown was affectionately known as “the White Rock fairy” within the studio because of her similarity to the corporate logo of the White Rock Beverage Company!

 Strawberry Boy was introduced in 1988 at $295.
-He is an open edition, 4.5” high.
+He was a nonlimted edition, 4.5” high.
 Both he and the following sculpture were by Lynn Brown.

 Here is a one of a kind artist’s proof in a pink/blue colorway which I must say I like better than the retail production version!